MUYANGGUO/COVID19-Simulation/README.md

-## COVID-19 Outbreaks Analysis and Simulation by a extended SEIR Model
+## COVID-19 Outbreaks Simulation and Analysis by an Extended SEIR Model

 >Georgia Tech CSE6730 Project-2